Explore Manchester

 Manchester Travel Guide

-Although now best known for its football teams, Manchester was once one of England's greatest Victorian cities and was the birthplace of both rail travel and Rolls Royce.
-It is situated on the east bank of the Irwell River, in the north west of the country, and is the centre of a huge metropolitan area, which now encompasses the surrounding towns of Bury, Bolton, Wigan, Rochdale, Salford, Stockport and Oldham.
+Although now best known for its football team, Manchester was once one of England's greatest Victorian cities, and the birthplace of both rail travel and Rolls Royce cars.
+It is situated on the east bank of the Irwell River in the northwest of the country, and is the centre of a huge metropolitan area which now encompasses the surrounding towns of Bury, Bolton, Wigan, Rochdale, Salford, Stockport and Oldham.
 Liverpool is just 30 miles (48km) down river.
-The area has long had a reputation as a drab, industrialised sprawl, but Manchester has succeeded in reinventing itself, becoming a vibrant metropolis with nightlife second only to London.
-The city boasts more than 50 free museums and galleries, a world-class sports centre that recently hosted the Commonwealth Games, and plenty of parks, gardens and other attractions.
+The area long had a reputation as a drab, industrialised sprawl, but Manchester has succeeded in reinventing itself, becoming a vibrant metropolis with a nightlife second only to London.
+The city boasts more than 50 free museums and galleries, a world-class sports centre, and plenty of parks, gardens and other attractions.<br /><br /> The city's architecture is largely a reminder of its central role in the cotton trade, and many of the original warehouses can still be seen, although modern-day Manchester is now very different from its heyday as an industrial hub.
+When the city centre was badly damaged in an IRA bombing in 1996, much of the central area was beautifully renovated.
+Now renamed the Millennium Quarter, it is a marvellous contrast of splendid Victorian architecture and towering glass edifices, including the eye-catching Urbis exhibition centre.<br /><br /> Manchester is home to two of the United Kingdom's largest universities: the University of Manchester and Manchester Metropolitan University.
+The Royal Northern College of Music is located here as well, bringing the total to more than 86,000 students living in the city.
+This large student population ensures that there is always a buzz of activity and a party atmosphere in Manchester.<br /><br />

 Peak District